Stuycs-K/finalproject-10-dickerson-andrew/README.md

 **Image Decoder** - Finds a message hidden in an image. make image_decode:
-- -i : input image path (default = none, a blank, black image will be generated for use instead)
+- -i : input image path (default = none, a blank, white image will be generated for use instead)
 - -o : output decoded path (default = "encoded.png")
 - -m : mode of encryption ("GREEDY", "SELECTIVE", or "FILE", default = "GREEDY")
 - -b : (optional) number of bits the message is known to take up (helps with SELECTIVE and FILE decoding modes)